KDE/sink/docs/storage.md

 Denormalized:

-* priority is that mime message stays intact (signatures/encryption)
+* priority is that the mime message stays intact (signatures/encryption)
-* could we still provide a streaming api for attachments?

 ```
 Mail {